9 High-Impact Interviewing Tips for Older Job Seekers

 6. Be ready for virtual interviews

-A growing number of companies are choosing to perform initial interviews using video-conferencing technology.
+Many companies today are choosing to perform initial interviews using video-conferencing technology.
 Make sure you're prepared for this possibility.
 Find out what platform the employer uses (such as Zoom) and get familiar with it before your interview.
-Do a test-run to confirm that your camera is well positioned and the audio works properly.
+Do a test run to confirm that your camera is well positioned and the audio works properly.
 You could even do a mock interview with a friend or family member to help you get comfortable with the video interview format.

 7. Keep your responses brief